 Fig. 16 Ventilation flow from floor to ceiling.
 Particles are perfectly guided from the infected student to the safe room overhead.

-Fig. 17 same as Fig.16 but a different student.
+Fig. 17 Same as Fig.16 but a different student.
 The virus protection effect is also apparent.
 Flow pattern is a bit more complex.

 Suppose we visualize all the particles in the room for a certain time.
 In that case, we get the following two pictures, where Fig.18 shows the correct ventilation from bottom to top, Fig. 19 the wrong arrangement with ventilation from top to bottom, which counteracts thermal drift and therefore keeps many more particles in the whole room, although the same amount of air is exchanged and filtered equally efficiently.

-One is tempted to consider the total number of particles as a measure of the quality of the process, but this leads to wrong conclusions because the particles collected overhead cannot contribute to the contagion.
+One is tempted to consider the total number of particles as a measure of the quality of the process, but this leads to wrong conclusions because the particles collected overhead cannot contribute to the contagion and also cross-contamination is a superimposed local phenomenon.